 Dean’s Lecture Series: The Engineering of Architecture

-Informed by SOM's 80-year history, William F. Baker and Mark Sarkisian, SOM Seismic Engineering Partner, will discuss the firm's design philosophies, current projects, and emerging ideas within structural engineering.
+Informed by SOM's 80-year history, William F. Baker, Structural and Civil Engineering Parner, and Mark Sarkisian, Structural and Seismic Engineering Partner, will discuss the firm's design philosophies, current projects, and emerging ideas within structural engineering.
 The lecture is themed on the exhibition "SOM: Engineering x [Art + Architecture]", presented by Mana Contemporary in partnership with the Chicago Architecture Biennial.

 Illinois Institute of Technology College of Architecture, S.R.
 Crown Hall